LiJiahao-Alex/www24-rebuttal/reviewer3.md

 - $\forall{(X,\widetilde{X})}\in{RvO(\mathcal{X})}$ The training set $X$ is all known semantics, and the test set $\widetilde{X}$ contains both known semantics and unknown semantics (anomalies).
 - For example, the training set is images of handwritten digits with nine semantics from 0 to 8, and the test set is images of handwritten digits with ten semantics from 0 to 9.
 At this point, the training set does not contain the unknown semantics 9 (anomalies).
+- In the training phase, the training set is available and the test set is not.
+- In the testing phase, the training set is not available and the testing set is available.
 -

 # 6.Find the best model design